-Leticia Urieta is proud Tejana writer from Austin, TX.
+Leticia Urieta is Tejana writer from Austin, TX.
 Leticia is a graduate of Agnes Scott College with a BA in English/Creative Writing and holds an MFA in Fiction writing from Texas State University.

 She works a teaching artist in the Austin community with a focus on the pedagogy of equity in creative writing.
 She is the Regional Program Manager for Austin Bat Cave and is the director of Barrio Writers in Austin, a free college level youth writers workshop founded by author and activist Sarah Rafael Garcia in Santa Ana, CA. She is also the founder of Lenguas Locxs Writers Collective for women, femme and non binary writers in the greater Austin community.